-Overall aim: understand and exploit surface properties & structures to control sliding interfaces using experiments and theory
+Overall aim: understand and exploit surface properties & structures to control sliding interfaces for improvements in health and energy

 1. Lubricity Driven by Soft Material Parameters